terraref/documentation/hyperspectral_data.md

 ## Calibration and Correction

 This is a draft algorithm to retrieve spectral reflectance based on my understanding of the (possibly soon-to-be) available inputs.
 Suggestions and correction welcome (the more specific, the better).
 For simplicity, the algorithm description currently omits the time dimension.
 It is implicit in all quantities below except rfl_wht.
+"Exposure" refers to an image taken by the hyperspectral camera.
+The exposure is measured in "counts".
+Exposing an image for a longer time results in more counts, yet the reflectance is unchanged.
+Improvements to terminology are welcome!

 ### Inputs and Outputs